DjangoCRM/info/docs/index.md

 { .card }

 <br>The CRM is a free, open-source customer relationship management app built on the Django framework,
-designed to help businesses manage their sales pipeline and customer data more efficiently.
+designed to help small businesses manage their sales pipeline and customer data more efficiently.
 This CRM software app centralizes key processes—such as: lead tracking, deal management, and internal communication—into a single, streamlined system.
 With features like **role-based access** control, advanced search filters,